0LNetworkCommunity/libra-legacy-v6/ol/documentation/ops/cron_job_setup_for_validator_node_status.md

 ## Tmux sessions for nodes

-Setup Tmux session for all the commands ex: running miner, tailing logs and viewing explorer.
+Setup Tmux session for all the commands ex: running tower, tailing logs and viewing explorer.

 Tmux should be installed in your linux machine already.